Edouard99/DecathlonTest/README.md

 Looking at these figures I understand that the category correspond to a geographical position but also to something else (as some stores belongs to the same category and are far from each others).

-###  An overall vue on data
+###  An overall look on data

 After this data analysis I realized that to predict the turnover for the next 8 weeks it might be important to consider:
   * the department (as some department refers to winter/summer sports, each department has a different average behaviour on a year)
-  * the location of the store using latitude, longitude, zod_idr_zone_dgr, but_region_idr_region as some stores might sells more than others in general (if they are close to big cities) and also some stores might sells than others more depending on the season(if they are close to the mountain and if it is winter season).
+  * the location of the store using latitude, longitude, zod_idr_zone_dgr, but_region_idr_region as some stores might sells more than others in general (if they are close to big cities) and also some stores might sells more than others depending on the season(if they are close to the mountain and if it is winter season for example).
   * the period of the year as data seems to have a seasonal behaviour.
   * the actual trend of the last weeks (last 16 weeks for example) as the evolution of the turnover on a year still differs a bit of the average annual turnover.